Why Are Stock Market Numbers So Wacko Right Now? | Wealthsimple

 Why Are Stock Market Numbers So Wacko Right Now?

-Unemployment is near Great Depression-era levels.
-People can’t pay their rent.
-Whole sectors of the economy are teetering.
-Meanwhile, the stock market has spent the past months at or near record highs.
-What the actual f—ck?
-Ben Reeves, Wealthsimple’s head of investment, explains that the stock market isn’t the economy.
-But if you know how to look at it, it’s still an excellent economic indicator.

 Anyone still brave enough to read, watch or listen to the news these days could be excused for feeling, well, despair.
 Despair about what?
 Ha, like there’s a single answer to that.
 Ignoring the health crisis part of it, schools are just starting to reopen (and not all of them); there aren’t enough sports, the earth is on fire.
-The unemployment rate, sitting at 10% in Canada, hasn’t been this high since the Great Depression.
-Corporate bankruptcies are up 43% from 2019 (including Hertz, J. C. Penney and Neiman Marcus).
-Almost a third of Americans missed a rent or mortgage payment in July.
+The unemployment rate, sitting at 4.1% in the UK, is almost the lowest it has ever been.
+Corporate bankruptcies are up 43% from 2019 in the US (including Hertz, J. C. Penney and Neiman Marcus).
+Approximately 13% of Brits have missed a rent payment because of the ongoing pandemic.

-And yet North America’s biggest stock markets — Nasdaq, the Dow, the NYSE, the TSX — have spent the end of summer more buoyant than a beach ball bobbing in a swimming pool that no one can swim in because they’re afraid to die.
+And yet North America’s biggest stock markets — Nasdaq, the Dow and the NYSE — have spent the end of summer more buoyant than a beach ball bobbing in a swimming pool that no one can swim in because they’re afraid to die.

 If the economy is seemingly crumbling, why are stock markets doing just fine?
 And technically speaking, way better than fine?